OS-SFT/Taxonomy-Mappings-Library/Single Taxonomies/Imperial CCFI Climate Risk/README.md

 ## About transition risks
 - This taxonomy appoints adaptation risk as a type of transition risk.
 Any form of change would cost money hence exposing firms to a wide range of costs is a very high possibility.
 Sometimes adaptation measures are not practical in come locations, but if they are, it can be extremely expensive to implement.
 These costs have a degree of uncertainty embedded in them hence they pose potential risks to certain financial measures.
 - Adaptation costs are a broad range ost costs related to climate change impacts over a long period of time.

+## About natural capital risks
+- This collection of risks is currently not explicitly defined.
+It is expected that as our unstanding of natural capital risks improves, this category will evolve.
+The four gernal metrics that accommodate for thewide range of natural capital issues currently unfolding are:
+  - Subsidy loss risks
+  - Depletion risks
+  - Boundary condition risks
+  - Geopolitical event risks

 ### Useful Links